The best drawing tablet: digital drawing tablets for artists

 Best tablet PC detachables

-The Surface Pro 5 pen has 4096 levels and tilt.
+The latest Surface Pro, sometimes called the Surface Pro 5, has a pen with 4096 levels and tilt.
 See our article on the new Surface Pro 5 2017.
-We think it will be a top pick once it comes out.
+(The official name is simply Surface Pro).

-See our review of the 2017 Microsoft Surface Pro.
-The Surface Pro is a go-everywhere device with an N-trig active pen.
-The computer comes in several configurations, up to an i7 with a discrete graphics card.
-The pen gets 4096 levels of pressure and tilt.
-This tablet is popular among artists.
+It comes in several configurations, up to an i7 with a discrete graphics card.
 The new keyboard is covered with Alacantra, a fabric that’s easy to clean.

 Lenovo Miix 720: top Wacom detachable